zk-org/zk/docs/config-notebook.md

 # Notebook configuration

 The `[notebook]` section from the [configuration file](config.md) is used to set the default notebook directory.
-If the path starts with _~_ it will be replaced with the user home directory (_$HOME_), this configuration also supports any environment variable.
+If the path starts with `~` it will be replaced with the user home directory (`$HOME`).
+This property also supports environment variables.

 ```toml
 [notebook]
 dir = "~/notebook" # same as "$HOME/notebook"